-The Directors confirm that they have a reasonable expectation that the Company will continue to be able to pay its liabilities as they fall due over the period of the managed wind-down and as the ongoing impacts of the COVID-19 pandemic progresses.
-As a result, the Directors continue to present the consolidated financial statements on a going concern basis.
+The Directors confirm that they have a reasonable expectation that the Company will continue to be able to pay its liabilities as they fall due over the period of the managed wind-down.

 Alternative Investment Fund Managers Directive ("AIFMD")

 The AIFMD requires Alternative Investment Fund Managers ("AIFM") to comply with certain disclosure, reporting and transparency obligations for Alternative Investment Funds ("AIF") that it markets in the EU.
 The Company is a self-managed AIF for the purposes of the AIFMD and therefore has to comply with the disclosure requirements of the AIFMD.